openvinotoolkit/npu_plugin/src/vpux_compiler/docs/chapters/generated/conversion/_passes.md

 ### `-convert-layers-to-VPUIP`: Convert Layers Operations to VPUIP Dialect (UPA and DMA tasks)
 ### `-convert-sw-layers-to-VPUIP`: Convert Software Layers Operations to VPUIP SW_kernel
 ### `-convert-view-ops-to-VPUIP`: Convert view-like Operations to VPUIP Dialect
+### `-convert-to-VPUIPRegMapped-and-ELF`: Convert to VPUIPRegMapped Dialect and ELF Dialect
 ### `-convert-vpu-to-vpuip`: Convert VPU ops to NCE ops
 Convert ops which can be executed on NCE to explicit NCE ops.